kasslent/clc-digital-skills/_lessons/module-3.4.md

 ---

-#Fluid & Flexible Web Pages

 Even before adding responsive web techniques, it’s important to create fluid layouts and maintainable code beforehand to make the transitions and changes easier to handle.
-Let’s review some best practices and tips for creating maintainable code.
+Let’s review some best practices and tips.

-##Fluid images
+##Fluid images and components

 Use percentages to create flexible images.